-Tidewater's business depends to a large extent on a small number of crude oil and other PGR feedstock suppliers, and refined fuel suppliers, a number of which are parties to long-term supply agreements with Tidewater.
+Tidewater's business depends to a large extent on a small number of crude oil and other PGR feedstock suppliers, and refined fuel suppliers.
 An interruption or reduction in the supply of crude oil or petroleum products and services by such suppliers could adversely affect Tidewater's financial condition.
 Furthermore, if any of the supply agreements are terminated or end in accordance with their terms, Tidewater may experience disruptions in its ability to supply customers with products until a new source of supply can be secured.
 Such a disruption may have a material negative impact on Tidewater's financial condition and its reputation.
 Additionally, Tidewater cannot ensure that it will be able to renegotiate such agreements or negotiate new agreements on terms favourable to Tidewater.